Uepsilon/smartcard-browser-bridge/README.md

-# Smartcard URL Trigger
+# Smartcard Browser Bridge

-Smartcard to Browser Bridge: Uses the ID of a Smartcard to call a defined URL
+Smartcard Browser Bridge: Uses the ID of a Smartcard to call a defined URL

 ## Usage
-python smartcard_bridge.py --url=URL (--resource=RESOURCE)
+python smartcardBridge.py --url=URL (--resource=RESOURCE)
-python smartcard_bridge.py -U URL (-R RESOURCE)
+python smartcardBridge.py -U URL (-R RESOURCE)
-python smartcard_bridge.py --help
+python smartcardBridge.py --help

 * URL is the URL the CardID will be attached to